 My paintings too are not spared from my obvious distress, the metals iron and copper exist beside a metal that does not corrode, one that expresses value; gold.
 Raw earth pigments in their natural form are used along with mica that glints on linen surfaces.
 I like using gold and mica, there is always value and insight to be gained after going through a journey of decay.
 Experiences do not leave us empty, quite the opposite they leave behind wisdoms that could never have been gleamed before such destruction, before such decay.

 Oil painting with copper, gold leaf, and mica flakes on Irish linen

 I was born in the East-End of London in 1964.
 After my foundation and degree in fine art in London and received my PhD at the Slade School of Fine Art (University College London) in 1989.
 My artworks have been shown at the Museum of Modern Art and won numerous prizes, are held within private collections in the United Kingdom and the United States.
 After traveling in the US during 1996, I settled in Missouri in 1997.
 Towards the end of 1999 I became ill with a neurological illness, which changed my entire world and left me housebound.
-The road from independence to disability I still seek to comprehend in my artworks.
-The artworks within these galleries follow 30 years of my artwork in paintings, drawings, fine art prints to multi media installations that begin with a book.
+The road from independence to disability I am still seeking to comprehend in my artworks.

 1980-1983.
 At the age of 17 I began studying at Kingsway Princeton College, London, England and completed 3-year foundation in fine arts..

-In 1984-1987 I began my 3 year fine art degree at Byam Shaw School of Fine Arts, London, England graduating with distinction.
+In 1984-1987 3-year fine art degree at Byam Shaw School of Fine Arts, London, England graduating with distinction.

 1987-1989 I then began my 2-year post-graduate degree (PhD) in multi-media fine arts at the Slade School of Fine Art, University College London (UCL), London, England.